-5.75.8 Primary Operating Reserve (POR)
+5.8 Primary Operating Reserve (POR)

-5.7.15.8.1 Method of Performance Assessment Primary Operating Reserve (POR)
+5.8.1 Method of Performance Assessment Primary Operating Reserve (POR)

-Performance Assessment of the POR service will be based on an evaluation of the Providing Unit's performance_for a Performance Incident_during a Frequency

-Event.
-The assessment of POR performance is carried out at a point in time corresponding to the Nadir Frequency maximum frequency deviation_during the time range of T+5 to T+15 seconds, i.e. the POR Period.
+Performance Assessment of the POR service will be based on an evaluation of the Providing Unit's performance for a Performance Incident at a point in time corresponding to the maximum frequency deviation during the time range of T+5 to T+15 seconds, i.e. the POR Period.

-5.7.25.8.2 Measurement Process for Primary Operating Reserve (POR) Performance Assessment
+5.8.2 Measurement Process for Primary Operating Reserve (POR) Performance Assessment